msiemens/tinydb/docs/usage.rst

 .............

-``db.update(fields, query)`` only allows you to update an element by adding or overwriting it's values.
-But sometimes you may need to e.g. remove one field or increment it's value.
+``db.update(fields, query)`` only allows you to update an element by adding or overwriting its values.
+But sometimes you may need to e.g. remove one field or increment its value.
 In that case you can pass a function instead of ``fields``:

 >>> from tinydb.operations import delete